 An introductory course in pathophysiology in which the underlying functional changes of cell and cell systems will be discussed in association with a variety of disease processes.
-3 hours lecture per week; 3 credit units course weight.

 PREREQUISITE IDIS 150 or PHGY 210, PHGY 212, PHGY 214.

 Social and Behavioural Sciences and Humanities